 Primer is the “guy’s guide to growing up,” with insightful tips on style and development that every man should read.
 In addition to style guidance and suggestions, Primer offers authentic advice designed to ease men into a happy life of stylish comfort and practical responsibility.
 It’s one of the few sites that I visit daily, if not even more frequently!
 (I’m honored to be a contributing writer at Primer.
 My first article, (00)7 Secrets of James Bond’s Timeless Style, was published in May 2017.)

-Matt Spaiser’s The Suits of James Bond is an invaluable resource for Bond fans, especially sartorial Bond fans.
+Matt Spaiser’s The Suits of James Bond (now Bond Suits) is an invaluable resource for Bond fans, especially sartorial Bond fans.
 His research is unmatched, his articles are fascinating, and he knows exactly what he’s talking about.
-Not only does he cover Bond’s suits, but all attire worn in every Bond film, as well as some Bond-like clothes in other works, such as North by Northwest, The Saint, Remington Steele, and The Avengers (the TV show, not the superhero movie).
+Not only does he cover Bond’s suits, but all attire worn in every Bond film, as well as some 007-esque clothes in other works, such as North by Northwest, The Saint, Remington Steele, and The Avengers (the TV show, not the Marvel movies).

 Okay, so you read about the stuff, now you want to buy it?
 Bond Lifestyle is the perfect resource to find and buy the clothes and accessories worn by everyone’s favorite British agent.
 And his girlfriends.
 And his enemies.
 It’s a brilliant resource for your online shopping.